SH5 Napier to Taupō safety improvements

 About the project

-In the interim, $13 million has been approved to progress with an immediate programme of works identified by the community and the project team as critical, which is underway.
-This includes improving the safety of a number of high-risk curves on SH5, as well as the Tarawera slow vehicle bay.
-Construction started in January 2024 and is due to be complete mid to late 2024.
+This $13 million safety improvement project aims to improve the safety of a number of high-risk curves on SH5, as well as the Tarawera slow vehicle bay.
+Construction started in January 2024 and is due to be complete in October 2024.

 Centreline widening gives more space between you and oncoming vehicles to help prevent head-on collisions, while shoulder widening provides you with more space to navigate through and around high-risk curves, reducing the risk of loss of control.
+Roadside safety barriers stop your vehicle before you hit something harder – such as a tree or power pole or a ditch.

 Find out more about how safety infrastructure works here: